hapify/cli/libs/syntax/README.md

 - `D` refers to the models list: `root.dependencies`
 - `R` refers to the models list: `root.referencedIn`
 - `P` refers to the models primary field: `root.fileds.primary`
+- `A` refers to the action's accesses list: `root.accesses.list`
+- `Ac` refers to the create action's access: `root.accesses.create`
+- `Ar` refers to the create action's access: `root.accesses.read`
+- `Au` refers to the create action's access: `root.accesses.update`
+- `Ad` refers to the create action's access: `root.accesses.remove`
+- `As` refers to the create action's access: `root.accesses.search`
+- `An` refers to the create action's access: `root.accesses.count`

 ## Conditional operator